chdausgaard/chdausgaard.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD Fellow in Political Science at the University of Copenhagen entering my final year.
-I'm currently visiting Aarhus University and I'll be visiting UC Berkeley as  Fulbright Scholar this Fall.
+I'm currently visiting Aarhus University and I'll be visiting UC Berkeley as a Fulbright Scholar this Fall.

 I study the behavior and psychology of voters focusing on the role of **group identities** and **the economy**.
 When and why do voters act on the basis of in-group interests?
 And how do voters make sense of national economic developments politically?
 To examine these questions, I draw on a combination of experiments and causal inference designs for observational data.